 Lalit Great Eastern, Kolkata team is damn serious about their tea- origin and I am not boasting about it.
 This place, as the history says, was used to auction tea in the pre-independence british era and now its again getting into that feel.
-Luckily, I was invited there to cover their tea festival (or tea treasureas as they call it) and was bowled over.
+I was invited there for a tea tasting sesison (or tea treasureas as they call it) and was bowled over.

 Let me explain the situation.
 Generally, by tea, I used to mean a hot drink with some tea leaves thrown in+ lots of milk+ cardamom+ bay leaves+…….. (boiled for a long, long time)which used to taste like a hot tea-flavored-soup, but is vastly different from what is called a proper tea (forget about the first flush- second flush etc).
 And when such a person was invited, I was frankly amazed.
 But once in, I understood that amazement for me is yet to be started.

 In the big hall, that I stood in, contained specialty tea manufacturers (like Glenburn estate), online tea sellers (Assam 1860), Tea machine OEMs, milk companies, chocolate and cookie baker- basically everybody there was breathing tea and there I was- this time amazed.